 - The Contractor will continue to remove existing curbing and sidewalk pavement.

 - Material deliveries will be ongoing to the site including pipe, drainage structures, aggregate, etc.

 - A detour will be in place along Maplewood Avenue between Edmond Avenue and Woodbury Avenue.
 Residents, deliveries, school buses, emergency vehicles, etc. will be allowed to access the area, but through traffic will not be permitted.
-The detour will be in place while utility installations are being completed.
-Maplewood Avenue will be open to traffic during non-working hours.
+The detour will be in place while the reclaiming process is being completed.
+At the end of the day the roadway will be graded and compacted, and Maplewood Avenue will be open to traffic during non-working hours.